zlatanvasovic/hackwork/README.md

 ## Contributing

-If you want to contribute to Hackwork, follow [`CONTRIBUTING.md`](https://github.com/ZDroid/hackwork/blob/master/CONTRIBUTING.md).
+To contribute to Hackwork, follow [`CONTRIBUTING.md`](https://github.com/ZDroid/hackwork/blob/master/CONTRIBUTING.md).

 ## To do